Main content

 • Ben Meade

 Climate adaptation refers to how communities prepare for the unavoidable impacts of climate change.
 Like many others, Andover is already feeling these effects.
-The town's primary climate challenges are increased precipitation and rising temperatures, with flooding from the Shawsheen River identified as the most significant threat.
-Through Andover's first Municipal Vulnerability Preparedness (MVP) action grant, the town set three key adaptation goals: reducing vulnerability to flooding, improving connectivity and accessibility of open spaces, and raising community awareness.
-This presentation will outline Andover's strategies for achieving these goals and share valuable lessons that may benefit other communities.
+The town’s primary climate challenges are increased precipitation and rising temperatures, with flooding from the Shawsheen River identified as the most significant threat.
+Through Andover’s first Municipal Vulnerability Preparedness (MVP) action grant, the town set three key adaptation goals: reducing vulnerability to flooding, improving connectivity and accessibility of open spaces, and raising community awareness.
+This presentation outlined Andover’s strategies for achieving these goals and share valuable lessons that may benefit other communities.

 AFTERNOON SESSIONS